The Best Books for Women in Their 30s

 Before she discovered running, Nita Sweeney was 49-years-old, chronically depressed, occasionally manic, and unable to jog for more than 60 seconds at a time.
 Using exercise, Nita discovered an inner strength she didn’t know she possessed, and with the help of her canine companion, she found herself on the way to completing her first marathon.
 In her memoir, Sweeney shares how she overcame emotional and physical challenges to finish the race and come back from the brink.

 Anyone who has struggled with depression knows the ways the mind can defeat you.
 However, it is possible to transform yourself with the power of running.
-You may learn that you can endure more than you think and that there’s no other therapy quite like pavement beneath your feet.
+You may learn that you can endure more than you think and that there’s no other therapy quite like the pavement beneath your feet.

 Love this!
 Recommended for: runners, writers, and anyone interested in mental health awareness.
 The author describes her journey from finding the courage to bounce along for 20 minutes in a secluded ravine to running her first 5K and eventually completing a marathon.
 A fast-paced and effortless read (ease in the reader, craft in the writer).
 Like any good running book, this makes you want to get up off the couch and go!—Read More—Sheltopia